benc-uk/cse-onboarding/dev-guide.md

 - Pushing and pulling code with Azure DevOps from WSL can be tricky due to the credentials & auth required, there are two options
   - Use git with SSH.
 [Create a SSH keypair, and add this to any Azure DevOps projects](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)
-  - Install and configure [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager) (This has been problematic in the past)
+  - Install and configure [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager) (Mixed results trying to get this to work)

 ## MacOS Users

-TBA
+TBA 🙃

 ## Dev Containers

 Many in CSE use ["Dev Containers"](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/) which is a feature of VS Code, where you run VS code from inside a container which can include all the tools and setup needed to work with a particular code base.

 To validate this feature is working, you can [clone this repo](https://github.com/benc-uk/nodejs-demoapp) to your local machine.
-Open in VS Code, then select the option "Reopen in container", if you get no errors and can open a terminal in VS Code and execute `make run` also without error, then Dev Containers is working.
+Open the repo from WSL in VS Code, then select the option "Reopen in container", if you get no errors and can open a terminal in VS Code and execute `make run` also without error, then Dev Containers is working.
+NOTE.
+You must ensure that VS Code has the project open using WSL (You will see 'WSL' the very bottom left) before reopening in a container.

 ## VS Code Extensions